SSWConsulting/SSW.Rules.Content/rules/ask-clients-approval/rule.md

 #### Explaining to the client why they need to sign

 The best scenario is to give the client plenty of warning, explain the engagement process and how you will work together to develop the specs.
-Once, you're both in agreement, you'll both sign.
+Once you're both in agreement, you'll both sign.
 Aim to make it a nice "co-signing" experience.

 Requesting a client's initials is encouraged for all projects, but **required** for fixed-price projects as their initials on the original specifications would show that everyone was aligned and approved the specifications.

 - If the client pushes back _"Why am I signing it?"_ reply with:
   _"This is not a legal document but a good practice to do before we start coding.
 It is cheaper to change the mockups now.
-Fixing changes with the UI now, can save a lot of money later."_
+Fixing changes with the UI now can save a lot of money later."_

 :::